Why do I need to submit financial documents?

 Prepare Your Documents:

 Please have two original financial documents prepared - one for Cleveland State University and one to present to the US Embassy or Consulate.

 All documents must be dated and issued within the past 6 months.

 The following documents or combinations of documents are acceptable:

-- A letter of support from your government or other sponsoring agency that indicates the amount available and additional provisions, such as health insurance coverage.
-Please provide a signed copy of the award letter with billing instructions.
-You should also send a copy to the Office of Treasury Services once you arrive on campus in order for the billing to take place.
+- A Financial Guarantee from your government or other sponsoring agency that indicates the amount of funding available to you and that clearly stipulates any and all additional provisions of the support agreement, such as health insurance coverage.
+Please provide a copy of the Financial Guarantee to the Center for International Services and Programs (CISP).

 If your documents indicate an amount in a currency other than US dollars we will convert the amount according to the exchange rate on the day we receive your financial support documents.